matplotlib/matplotlib/doc/users/explain/backends.rst

 QtAgg     Agg rendering in a Qt_ canvas (requires PyQt_ or `Qt for Python`_,
           a.k.a.
 PySide).
-This backend can be activated in IPython with ``%matplotlib qt``. ipympl    Agg rendering embedded in a Jupyter widget.  (requires ipympl_).
+This backend can be activated in IPython with ``%matplotlib qt``. ipympl    Agg rendering embedded in a Jupyter widget (requires ipympl_).
           This backend can be enabled in a Jupyter notebook with ``%matplotlib ipympl``.
-GTK3Agg   Agg rendering to a GTK_ 3.x canvas (requires PyGObject_,
+GTK3Agg   Agg rendering to a GTK_ 3.x canvas (requires PyGObject_ and
-          and pycairo_ or cairocffi_).
+          pycairo_).
 This backend can be activated in IPython with ``%matplotlib gtk3``.
-GTK4Agg   Agg rendering to a GTK_ 4.x canvas (requires PyGObject_,
+GTK4Agg   Agg rendering to a GTK_ 4.x canvas (requires PyGObject_ and
-          and pycairo_ or cairocffi_).
+          pycairo_).
 This backend can be activated in IPython with ``%matplotlib gtk4``. macosx    Agg rendering into a Cocoa canvas in OSX.
 This backend can be activated in IPython with ``%matplotlib osx``.
 TkAgg     Agg rendering to a Tk_ canvas (requires TkInter_).
 This